-While for regular use one might setup a headless VM with RDP and/or SSH running on the VM itself, this procedure is for the simplest case where you need something from your remote PC that’s only on the VM.
+While for regular use one might setup a headless VM with RDP and/or SSH running on the VM itself, this procedure is for connecting to a virtual machine on a remote PC.

 - Remote: VirtualBox install of guest operating system

 on your local laptop, create a script

 #!/bin/bash set -e ssh -f -L 5930:localhost:5930 firstname.lastname@example.org sleep 1; xfreerdp /u:VMusername /v:localhost:5930